Recruitment and Admissions

 Students for whom English is a second language are required to present evidence of proficiency in English in one of the following ways prior to admission to credit classes.
 This requirement ensures that students have a reasonable chance to succeed based upon their ability to comprehend, read, and write the English language.

-Proficiency in English may be determined by the student’s score on the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS).
+Proficiency in English may be determined by the student’s score on either the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) examination.
 A minimum score of 500 on the Institutional paperbased TOEFL (offered at Oklahoma City Community College), a minimum score of 173 on the international computer-based TOEFL or a minimum score of 61 on the TOEFL iBT is required for admission.
-A minimum score of 6.0 on the IELTS is required for admission.
+A minimum score of 5.5 on the IELTS is required for admission.

 Intensive English Program (IEP)